Migraines aren’t your typical headaches.

 Start small.
 Even a weekly 30-minute massage can help.

-And don’t forget, hydration, sleep, and stress management go hand in hand with any therapy.
+And don’t forget, hydration, sleep, and stress management go hand in hand with any treatment plan for migraine management.